slateci/slateci-localdev-cli/README.md

 > **_IMPORTANT:_** This repository requires a read-through of [CLI Access](https://portal.slateci.io/cli) beforehand and if you have questions reach out to the team via SLACK, in an email, or during the working-sessions.

-This repository contains a configurable container with the SLATE Remote Client.
+This repository contains a configurable container with the latest SLATE Remote Client.

 ## Requirements